SudoSanauu/Hell-Game-Rules/questions.md

 ### Villain
 What position did your character hold which led everyone to think of them as an evil villain?
 How did they end up in this position?

-What were some of th evil things that your character did with their life?
+What were some of the evil things that your character did with their life?
 Who was hurt by these actions?

 Who was the person or what was the thing which your character couldn't bring themselves to harm?
 What was it about them that made hurting them impossible?